johnny-morrice/sensephreak/README.md

 ## How to install from source

-sensephreak requires go-bindata command to compile-in data files.
-The following command will install everything, assuming you have the Go compiler installed, and your `$GOPATH/bin` in your `$PATH`.
+The following command will install sensephreak and dependencies, assuming you have the Go compiler installed, and your `$GOPATH/bin` in your `$PATH`.

 				$ go get -u github.com/jteeuwen/go-bindata && \
+					go get -u github.com/gopherjs/gopherjs && \
 					go get -u -d github.com/johnny-morrice/sensephreak && \
 					go generate github.com/johnny-morrice/sensephreak/... && \
 					go install github.com/johnny-morrice/sensephreak